getkaiwa/kaiwa-server/README.md

 5. Allow access to port 5281.
 Proxying to hide the port would be best (eg, use `wss://HOST/xmpp-websocket`).

    If you don't proxy the WS connections, be sure to visit https://HOST:5281/xmpp-websocket first so that any client certificate requests are fulfilled.
-Otherwise, connecting to otalk might fail because the browser closes the websocket connection if prompted for client certs.
+Otherwise, connecting to Kaiwa might fail because the browser closes the websocket connection if prompted for client certs.